ErpNetDocs/info/information/try-our-system.md

 > [!Warning]
 >
-> In addition to the well-established system, TestDB offers access to pre-released features.
+> In addition to the well-established system, TestDB offers access to pre-released features and apps.
-> These features are still in **design, testing, or other stage of the developmental process**.
+> These components are still in **design, testing, or other stage of the developmental process**.
 > They may generate **warning and error messages**, as well as occasionally **crash** without any prior signs.

 > [!Note]